woodentouch/woodentouch/README.md

 ### 4. Deploy

 Trigger a deployment for each service.
 Railway will build the Docker images and start your application.
 Once the backend is running you can seed the database with your own data.

+## SumUp Integration
+The backend can periodically sync products and categories from SumUp.
+Provide your access token via the `SUMUP_TOKEN` environment variable.